 UWSP College of Natural Resources, "Forming a Lake District"

-Use caution at the boat landing!
+Use caution at the boat landing this summer!

 The lake level is up, but rocks may still be a hazard for boat launching.
 No power loading!

 Some lakeshore owners received warnings from the DNR regarding the clearing of beach and lakeshore.
 Only a 30 foot strip may be cleared, and only by hand -- no chemicals or machines.
 Violators may be fined.